taustation-fan/players-guide/README.md

 (A bug in the game engine lets you successfully use short-range weapons in long-range combat, this is likely to change).

+After completing the appropriate University courses, you also have slots available on your belt, where you can equip stims that let you boost a stat that is running low.

 The success of an attack depends on the physical stats (mostly Agility, I think), the accuracy of the weapon, and combat skills (which can be acquired through University courses).

-A successful attack can damage the opponent's armor, and then wound the opponent, which reduces a physical stat.
+A successful attack can damage the opponent's armor, and wound the opponent, which reduces a physical stat.
 Once a physical stat drops to zero, the loser becomes unconscious, and can be looted by the winner.